-As of this writing, it has nearly a million members.

-This artificial intelligence art generator may change the way you create.
+As of this writing, Midjourney’s Discord has over 14 million members.
+And this artificial intelligence art generator may change the way you create images.

-What is Midjourney?
+What Is Midjourney?

 Midjourney is a research lab that explores new mediums of thought.
 Their goal is to expand the imaginative powers of the human species.

 A bot is an autonomous program on the internet or another network that can interact with systems or users.
-The program appears to take concepts and make them a reality.
+The program takes concepts and makes them a reality.

 Describe what you want to see.
-The MJ bot goes out and finds images that are like what you have described and combines them uniquely and artistically.
+And the Midjourney bot goes out and finds images that are like what you have described and combines them uniquely and artistically.

 How to Get Midjourney

-In a browser, go to Midjourney and click “Join the Beta.”
+In a browser, go to Midjourney and click Join the Beta.
 Then, accept the invite.
 While you are here, look at the Getting Started link, where you will find general instructions on using the bot.